Monday, February 1, 2021

 The heart is tranquil, feelings lie beneath. (in Jullien 2004, 83)

-The instrument that Bái Jūyì is playing here is, of course, the gǔqín, an instrument with a long association with blandness.
-In his Xi Shan Qin Kuang (溪山琴況), Xu Shang Ying (徐上瀛) describes the gǔqín as the musical instrument most suitable for expressing dan:
+The instrument that Bái Jūyì plays here is, of course, the gǔqín—an instrument long associated with the aesthetic of blandness.
+In his Xi Shan Qin Kuang (溪山琴況), Xú Shàngyíng (徐上瀛) describes the gǔqín as the instrument most perfectly suited to express dàn:

-I find this passage interesting for primarily two reasons.
-Firstly, it is an interesting question as to why the gǔqín sound so tasteful when played plainly.
-That is not true for all other instruments.
-When playing Sundanese suling without any ornaments or variations in sound, it sounds flat and boring, as if the instrumentalist is an amateur–what my Indonesian teachers would call baru belajar ("new to practicing").
-On the gǔqín, however, there is something about the sound itself–the timbre–that does not lead to this negative characteristic.
+I find this passage compelling for two reasons.
+First, it raises the question of why the gǔqín retains its tastefulness even when played with utmost plainness.
+This is not true for every instrument.
+When playing the Sundanese suling without ornaments or variations in tone, the result can sound flat and lifeless—as if the performer were a beginner, what my Indonesian teachers would call baru belajar ("new to practicing").
+On the gǔqín, however, the same simplicity yields the opposite effect.
+Its timbre possesses an inherent richness: rather than sounding impoverished, its plainness resonates with quiet depth and subtle beauty.

 Decreasing emotionality through impermanence

-In music, the constant fading away and temporal finitude of likable phenomena can teach us about impermanence.
-We can create pieces that sound like the constant coming into being and scattering of the peach blossoms' petals.
-When the blossom suddenly opens–when a sound suddenly appears out of nowhere–there can be an awakening through form (kenshiki monsho).
-When it scatters–when the pretty sound suddenly disappears to never come back–there is an awakening through impermanence.
+In music, the constant fading and temporal finitude of beautiful sounds make impermanence audible.
+We can compose pieces that unfold like the continual coming-into-being and scattering of peach blossoms.
+When the blossom opens—when a sound suddenly appears out of nowhere—there is awakening through form (kenshiki monshō).
+When it scatters—when that lovely sound vanishes, never to return—there is awakening through impermanence.

 "I'm not interested in self-expression.
 I'm interested in discovery of sound phenomena and expressivity.
 If I'm not interested in self-expression, I'm still interested in expressivity, the expressiveness of natural characteristics of the sound waves.
 There is nothing more beautiful than a river or a stream and yet it's not expressing itself."
 (Harder & Rusche 2014)